 Food for Thought

-- Currently, the wearable apps are not so many, and the apps that have a version for wearable devices will be for sure noticed by the users in stores.
+- Currently, the wearable apps are not numerous, and the apps supplemented with a version for wearable devices will for sure come to the attention of the users.

 - Prior to starting work on the app, you need to decide on the range of functions in order not to overload the app, as well as to select a platform for development, since each platform has its own features.